coreyhellwege/Dead_Man_Walking/README.md

 end
 ```

-And the following code to the 'load.rb' file:
+And we added the following code to the 'load.rb' file, which is the page where the user can enter their bookmarked page and continue the story

 ```ruby
 require_relative 'pages/list'